Divi Builder Review: An Impressive Drag-&-Drop Page Builder Plugin by Elegant Themes

 If you’re already using the Divi theme, you won’t find any new functionality in the Divi Builder plugin.
 However, if you’re a Divi theme user but are thinking of changing themes, the Divi Builder should help you to migrate to another theme without losing access to any custom layouts or content modules you may be using.

 Divi Builder Pricing Options

-As well as the Divi Builder plugin, you also get access to five other plugins, including powerful email opt-in form builder tool Bloom, and fully featured social media sharing plugin Monarch.
+As well as the Divi Builder plugin, you also get access to five other plugins, including the powerful email opt-in form builder tool, Bloom, and the fully featured social media sharing plugin, Monarch.

 You can view the full details of the Elegant Themes pricing plans here.

 As you can probably tell, I’m very impressed by the Divi Builder plugin.
 I’ve been using the plugin for a while now, so I’m pretty familiar with it and with how it’s improved since its release.

 As new features, such as the theme builder, front-end visual editor, extra modules and more layouts, have been added, Divi Builder is an even more attractive WordPress page builder tool than it was previously.

 With hundreds of high-quality editable page layouts to choose from, as well as more than 40 content modules that can be added to your posts and pages, Divi Builder is a truly flexible tool that can be used to create any type of website with WordPress.